-We’ve had loads of successful fundraisers at Caboodle!
-We always try and think outside the box when it comes to fundraising events, so we thought we’d share some of them.
+We’ve had lots of successful fundraisers at caboodle!
+We always try and think outside the box when it comes to charity fundraising ideas, so we thought we’d share some of them.

 Here are a few charity fundraising ideas for the workplace you may not have thought of!

 Need more inspiration?
-Check out our Just Giving Team page to see how we’ve raised over £9,000 for Cure Leukaemia in 2019!
+Check out our Just Giving Team page to see how we raised over £9,000 for Cure Leukaemia in 2019!

 Today marks the start of our 80 Days Around the World Challenge for @CureLeukaemia! 🎉

 — Caboodle Technology (@caboodletec) April 1, 2019

 We do this challenge every year!
 It’s so popular we think everyone should try it.

 The idea is that you ask everyone who takes part to track their weekly miles covered over 80 days, whether it’s walking, running, cycling or whatever physical exercise.